linkedin/datahub-gma/docs/rfc.md

 ## The process

-In short, to get a major feature added to GMA, one must first get the RFC merged into the RFC repo as a markdown file.
-At that point the RFC is 'active' and may be implemented with the goal of eventual inclusion into GMA.
+In short, to get a major feature added to DataHub, one must first get the RFC merged into the RFC repo as a markdown file.
+At that point the RFC is 'active' and may be implemented with the goal of eventual inclusion into DataHub.

-- Fork the GMA repository.
+- Fork the DataHub repository.
 - Copy the `000-template.md` template file to `docs/rfc/active/000-my-feature.md`, where `my-feature` is more descriptive.
 Don't assign an RFC number yet.
 - Fill in the RFC.
 Put care into the details. _RFCs that do not present convincing motivation, demonstrate understanding